WZN0814/FORESEE_velocity/README.md

 3. The folder 'Vs_profile' contains the inverted Vs results.
 The script `Plot_Vs_profile.m` is used to visualize the Vs structure in 2D and 3D.
 4. The folder 'Rock_model' contains the computational process of the rock physics model.
 The script `Main1.m` serves as the main program.
 5. The folder 'Modeling' contains the wavefield forward modeling codes of the three velocity models.
+6. The file 'Support Information Movie S1.gif' is a rotational animation for the 3D velocity model.